irsbugs/GStreaming/README.md

 playback:  playbin3: Player Bin 3
 playback:  playbin: Player Bin 2
 ```
-Although there are many other plugins there are four main catagories, *base*, *good*, *bad*, and *ugly*, which may be installed with $ sudo atp install.
+Although there are many other plugins there are four main catagories; *base*, *good*, *bad*, and *ugly*.
+These may be installed with `$ sudo atp install`.
 ```
 gstreamer1.0-plugins-base - GStreamer plugins from the "base" set gstreamer1.0-plugins-good - GStreamer plugins from the "good" set gstreamer1.0-plugins-bad - GStreamer plugins from the "bad" set gstreamer1.0-plugins-ugly - GStreamer plugins from the "ugly" set
 ```
-It is likely that your distro included the base and the good.
+It is likely that your distro included the *base* and the *good*.
 If you wish to listen to a radio station that steams AAC data, then you will need to install the *bad* set of plugins.
 For example if this station has an error and does not play:
 ```
 $ gst-launch-1.0 -e playbin uri=http://radionz-ice.streamguys.com/concert
 ```